 Blasphemous 2

-I play a lot of Metroidvanias, and in my opinion, Blasphemous 2 is one of the best Metroidvanias in recent memory.
+I play a lot of metroidvanias, and in my opinion, Blasphemous 2 is one of the best metroidvania games in recent memory.
 It blends challenging combat with a deeply atmospheric world inspired by Spanish Catholic iconography.
 Developed by The Game Kitchen in 2023, the game improves on its predecessor in every way with inventive settings, including an upside-down castle made of candle wax.
 The intense difficulty and stunning art design elevate the experience, while fans of the original will appreciate the callbacks.
 Whether you’re new to the series or a veteran of the Penitent One’s journey, this is a must-play.

 Donovan Harrell